Decker Creek and Montville Falls

 Handicap accessibility: No.

 Montville Falls has a character quite unlike the rest of the Finger Lakes watershed waterfalls.
 It is a wild waterfall with no defined trails or accommodations, set in a beautifully wooded gorge in the heart of the Owasco Lake watershed.
-Composed of hard limestone rock, the water erodes the stone from formed cracks in the bedrock, creating geometric angles that give this waterfall a distinct appearance.
-Nearby Decker Creek has its own waterfall and combining the two into one hike is definitely the thing to do if you have the time.
+Composed of hard limestone rock, the water erodes the stone along cracks in the bedrock, creating geometric angles that give this waterfall a distinct appearance.

-The great thing about this falls is the difference the level of water makes.
-Varying between multiple small ribbons winding around the rock in low flow to an even downpour when the water is high, Montville Falls is worth the trek in multiple seasons.
+The great thing about this waterfall is the difference the level of water makes.
+Varying between multiple small ribbons winding around the rock in low flow to an even downpour when the water is high, Montville Falls is worth the trek in multiple seasons if it is accessible.

 Distance: 3/4 mile (one-way) to visit Decker Creek and Montville Falls.

-Less than a quarter-mile upstream you will reach a fork.
-To the left, Dresserville Creek and Decker Creek Falls, to the right is Montville Falls.
-Hike right for 500 feet or so to get there.
+Hiking upstream at less than a mile, you will reach a fork.
+To the right, Dresserville Creek and Montville Falls, to the left is Decker Creek Falls.
+Hike left for 900 feet or so to get there.

 Near where Montville Falls is located, along Mill Creek, a man named Jethro Woods invented the first cast iron plow in 1819, drastically increasing the productivity of farmers and the reliability of their equipment.
 Unfortunately for Woods, he had to fight patent infringements his whole life and died a poor man.
 Montville was once a large manufacturing center, using the power of Mill Creek to build numerous factories along its banks.
 It rivaled the village of Moravia for dominance until the mills began to close along the creek as electric power ushered in modern industry.